Caravaggio: Beginnings in Rome (1592/95–1600)

 The Fortune Teller, his first composition with more than one figure, shows a boy, likely Minniti, having his palm read by a Romani girl, who is stealthily removing his ring as she strokes his hand.
-The theme was quite new for Rome and proved immensely influential over the next century and beyond.
+The theme was novel in Rome, and proved immensely influential over the next century and beyond.
 However, at the time, Caravaggio sold it for practically nothing.
 The Cardsharps—showing another naïve youth of privilege falling victim to card cheats—is even more psychologically complex and perhaps Caravaggio's first true masterpiece.
 Like The Fortune Teller, it was immensely popular, and over 50 copies survived.

-More importantly, it attracted the patronage of Cardinal Francesco Maria del Monte, one of the leading connoisseurs in Rome.
+The two paintings, which were displayed in Costantino Spata's shop, attracted the patronage of Cardinal Francesco Maria del Monte, one of the leading connoisseurs in Rome.
+He purchased them both.
+According to Graham-Dixon, "the pictures allegorically enact Caravaggio’s own stratagem in painting them, namely that of ensnaring a wealthy man."
 For del Monte and his wealthy art-loving circle, Caravaggio executed a number of intimate chamber-pieces—The Musicians, The Lute Player, a tipsy Bacchus, and an allegorical but realistic Boy Bitten by a Lizard—featuring Minniti and other adolescent models.